-In a controlled situation, such as operating a tourism activity, where the risks are being managed, and hygiene and contact tracing measures are in place, this decreases to a minimum of one metre.
+In a controlled situation, such as operating a tourism activity, where the risks are being managed, and hygiene and contact tracing measures are in place, this distance may decrease with the use of a face covering and other controls.

 This applies to clients who are not part of the same group, and from the guide or any other staff.
 Separation is generally measured shoulder to shoulder.
 Face to face presents the highest risk, being behind someone is lower risk.